roles-ansible/role_akku_warning/README.md

 This ansible warning will install an bash Script, that will be executet every 3 minutes.

-If your batterie is under 25 min, it will make a warning.
+If your batterie is under 25 min, it will start warning you.

 This role is only tested on arch, but probably will work on all distros!